ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 [![VisualStudio](images/download-visual-studio.png)](https://www.visualstudio.com/vs/community/)

 Click on the above link an then click on the **Download VS Community 2017** button.
-After downloading is complete, run the file.
+After downloading is complete, open or run the file.
 If you are asked, allow the program to make changes to your device.

 When the installation program shows the `Workloads` screen, select `.NET desktop development` (you should see a check mark in the `.NET desktop development` box) and then click the `Install` button.